EnmDR/RATIO/framework.md

 **Instantiation.** A concrete set of instructions populating the facets of one or more layers for a specific user, project, or task.
 An instantiation is valid if every instruction satisfies the assignment trees and drafting principles defined below.

-**Precedence.** When instructions from different layers conflict, the instruction with narrower persistence prevails: a prompt instruction (L₅) overrides a project instruction (L₂), which overrides a style instruction (L₃), which overrides a user preference (L₁).
+**Precedence.** The platform resolves conflicts between layers by favoring the instruction with narrower persistence: L₅ overrides L₂, which overrides L₃, which overrides L₁.
 L₄ does not generate precedence conflicts because it activates conditionally and operates on task procedures rather than general behavior.
+This resolution order is a platform behavior, not a RATIO rule.
+RATIO documents it so that the user can design intentional overrides across layers and predict their outcome.

 ## Drafting principles